-After you run the test, wM Code Coverage view displays a detailed coverage report of
+After you run the test, webMethods Code Coverage view displays a detailed coverage report of

 the test session.
 The tested flow steps and map actions or Services appear in green and the untested flow steps and map actions appear in red.

-You can view the code coverage report locally through NodeJs or Tomcat by just coping the ‘wmcodecoverage’ folder that contains all the report resources to the specific location of these servers.
+You can view the code coverage report locally through NodeJs or Tomcat by just copying the ‘wmcodecoverage’ folder that contains all the report resources to the specific location of these servers.

 • Execution Model View - Represent elements based on invocation hierarchy.
 This View provides individual test coverage analysis of the flow steps and map actions of the individual service(s) involved in the test case.